 Dundas West Games - Daniel Kwan, Patrick Keenan, and Daniel Groh - have been creating small-press independent tabletop games in a wide variety of genres and styles since 2017.
 We’re focused on not only bringing fantastical worlds to life, but also creating accessible and easy to learn games that highlight the amazing cultures, history, and biological wonders our own world has to offer.

-Daniel Groh is the Business Manager of Dundas West Games.
+Daniel Groh is one of the co-owners and the Business Manager of Dundas West Games.
 As a graduate from Ryerson University's Ted Rogers School of Management Daniel has an educational background in information technology, IT infrastructure, IT securities and business law.
 His current work as an IT Project Coordinator has given him the opportunity to develop his skill in communication and project management of larger scale international projects.

 Please complete the form below

 Introducing, Ross Rifles – historical roleplaying powered by the apocalypse.

 From 1914-1918, Canada played a major role in assisting the British Empire in winning one of the fiercest wars in history.
 But victory came at a cost.
 The First World War took the lives of over 60,000 Canadians.
 It was from this vast entanglement of international alliances, leaders, and agendas that Canada emerged as a modern fighting force on the brink of nationhood.